 Substantially all of our revenues are derived from investment management agreements.
 Investment management agreements with the Westwood Funds are terminable without penalty on 60 days' notice (subject to certain additional procedural requirements in the case of termination by a Westwood Fund) and must be specifically approved at least annually, as required by law.
-Such annual renewal requires, among other things, approval by the disinterested members of the Funds' Board of Trustees.
-Investment advisory agreements with our separate account clients are terminable by the client without penalty on 30 days' notice.
+Such annual renewal requires, among other things, approval by the disinterested members of the funds' Board of Trustees.
 Any failure to renew or termination of these agreements or arrangements would have a material adverse effect on us.

-Investors in the Westwood Funds can redeem their investments in these Funds at any time without prior notice, which could adversely affect our earnings.
+Investors in the Westwood Funds can redeem their investments in these funds at any time without prior notice, which could adversely affect our earnings.

-Westwood Funds' investors may redeem their investments in those Funds at any time without prior notice.
-Investors may reduce the aggregate amount of AUM for any number of reasons, including investment performance, changes in prevailing interest rates and financial market performance.
+Westwood Funds' investors may redeem their investments in those funds at any time without prior notice.
+Investors may reduce the aggregate amount of assets under management for any number of reasons, including investment performance, changes in prevailing interest rates and financial market performance.
 In a declining stock market, the pace of mutual fund redemptions could accelerate.
 Poor performance relative to other asset management firms tends to result in decreased purchases of mutual fund shares and increased redemptions of mutual fund shares.
-The redemption of investments in Funds managed by us would adversely affect our revenues, which are substantially dependent upon the AUM in the Westwood Funds.
+The redemption of investments in mutual funds managed by us would adversely affect our revenues, which are substantially dependent upon the assets under management in the Westwood Funds.
 If redemptions of investments in the Westwood Funds caused our revenues to decline, it could have a material adverse effect on our earnings.

-Certain changes in control of us would automatically terminate our investment management agreements with the Westwood Funds, unless the Funds' Board of Trustees and shareholders vote to continue the agreements, and could prevent us for a two-year period from increasing the investment advisory fees we are able to charge the Westwood Funds.
+Certain changes in control of us would automatically terminate our investment management agreements with the Westwood Funds, unless the funds' Board of Trustees and shareholders vote to continue the agreements, and could prevent us for a two-year period from increasing the investment advisory fees we are able to charge the Westwood Funds.